Rentstart Bond Loan: managing your payments

 How do I find out the balance of my account?

 You will receive a quarterly account statement in the mail.
-For an up-to-date account balance, you can log on to your MyHousing account.
+For an up-to-date account balance, you can log on to your MyHousing account or the MyHousing app on your mobile phone.
 You will also receive a quarterly account statement in the mail.
 Alternatively, you can contact us.

-What if I disagree with a decision made by FACS Housing?
+What if I disagree with a decision made by DCJ Housing?

 For more information, see appeals and reviewing decisions.